lwthiker/curl-impersonate/README.md

 * `/build/out/curl_ff91esr`, `/build/out/curl_ff95` - Wrapper scripts that launch `curl-impersonate` with all the needed flags.
 * `/build/out/libcurl-impersonate.so` - libcurl compiled with impersonation support.
 See [libcurl-impersonate](#libcurl-impersonate) below for more details.

-If you use it outside the container, install the following dependencies:
+If you use it outside the container, install the following dependency:
-* `sudo apt install libbrotli1`
 * `sudo apt install libnss3`.
 Even though nss is statically compiled into `curl-impersonate`, it is still necessary to install libnss3 because curl dynamically loads `libnssckbi.so`, a file containing Mozilla's list of trusted root certificates.
 Alternatively, use `curl -k` to disable certificate verification.

 ### Distro packages